-Section 16(a) of the Securities Exchange Act of 1934 requires the Company's directors and executive officers and persons who own beneficially more than 10% of the Common Stock to file reports of ownership and changes in ownership of such stock with the Securities and Exchange Commission.
-To the Company's knowledge, all directors, executive officers and 10% shareholders complied during 2003 and 2004 with all applicable Section 16(a) filing requirements except late filings to report stock option grants to Messrs.
-Cassidy, Hardesty, Huntz, Noonan and Raghavan on Form 4s in February 2003, to report stock option grants to Messrs.
-Baum and Mitchell on Form 5s, to report stock option grants to Mr. Mitchell on a Form 4 in February 2004 and to report stock option grants to Messrs.
-Baum, Quibell, Mitchell, Peters and Srinivasan in March 2004 on Form 4s.
-Each of these transactions have been reported subsequently.
+Section 16(a) of the Securities Exchange Act of 1934 requires the Company's directors and executive officers and persons who own beneficially more than 10% of the Common Stock to file reports of initial statements of ownership and statements of changes in ownership of such stock with the Securities and Exchange Commission.
+Directors, executive officers and persons owning beneficially more than 10% of the Common Stock are required by the Commission to furnish the Company with copies of all Section 16(a) forms they file with the Commission.
+To the Company's knowledge, based solely on the information furnished to the Company, all directors, executive officers and 10% shareholders complied with all applicable Section 16(a) filing requirements during the year ended December 31, 2004, except as reported in the Proxy Statement for the 2004 Annual Meeting of Shareholders.